terrimporter/UNITE_ITSClassifier/README.md

 This version is based on the UNITE ITS v8.2 reference set available from https://unite.ut.ee/repository.php (Feb.
 20, 2020).
 Sequences were dereplicated to avoid inflating accuracy during leave one out testing.
 Some taxa were edited to manage unknown and non-unique taxa to ensure a strictly hierarchical taxonomy using NCBI taxonomy as a guide.
 Microsporidian outgroup taxa from a 2014 UNITE reference set created for the RDP classifier were added to this set as well.

 The v1 release can be downloaded from https://github.com/terrimporter/UNITE_ITSClassifier/releases/tag/v1.0 .
 These files are ready to be used with the RDP classifier and were tested using v2.13.
 The original files used to train the classifier v1-ref can be downloaded from https://github.com/terrimporter/UNITE_ITSClassifier/releases/tag/v1.0-ref and include a FASTA sequence file and taxonomy file.

-Assuming that your query sequences are present in the reference set, using these bootstrap support cutoffs should result in at least 80% correct assignments:

 # References